henriquelalves/henriquelalves.github.io/reading-list.markdown

 #### Currently Reading

 - SANFLARD, Fabien. *Game Engine Black Book: Wolfenstein 3D*
+- LEMARCHAND, Richard. *A Playful production process*

 #### Finished

 **2023**:

+- MEYER, Stephanie, *Life and Death*

+	The Twilight Saga is my guilty pleasure, so this was an entertaining book to read - but mostly because I read Twilight around 12 years ago, since the book itself it almost a carbon copy of *Twilight* with some interesting changes.

 - MOORE, Alan, et al. *V for Vendetta*